Great ideas don’t

 happen in a vacuum.

 The best ideas happen when people brainstorm and work together.
-Join the Braintrust Discord server to share and discuss ideas about how to improve the network with other Braintrust users, including clients, Talent, and investors.
+Join The Professional Network to share and discuss ideas about how to improve the network with other Braintrust users, including clients, Talent, and investors.
 Once there is consensus on a change, you can write (or contribute to) a proposal for the first vote type: off-chain voting.
 Want to learn more about what you can propose?

 Gather the majority consensus.